C1587S/cadavid-sanchez/src/components/DataScience/SchoolMarkets/methodology.md

 ## Methodology

 In our definition of the SM, academic institutions competing for students must be inside a CZ.
-Additionally, behavioral student data must support that some scholars switched between schools in the same market.
+Additionally, behavioral student data must support that some students switched between schools in the same market.
 In this section, we will explain how each element is calculated.

 ### Data Sources